networksetcetera/LODS/lab5_draft.md

 1. Select the **Logs** tab, and then find the text logs from the container instance.

+1. Observe the output shoing the compute instance name and the IP address.
+This should be similar to the output you saw in the **Cloud Shell**

 > **Note**: You can also optionally find the **Events** and **Logs** from the **managedcompute** container instance.

-> **Note**: After the application finishes running, the container terminates because it has completed its work.
-For the manually created container instance, you indicated that a successful exit was acceptable, so the container ran once.
-The automatically created instance didn't offer this option, and it assumes the container should always be running, so you'll notice repeated restarts of the container.

 #### Review

-In this exercise, you used multiple methods to deploy a container image to an Azure container instance.
+In this exercise, you containerized a Python script and used multiple methods to deploy a container image to an Azure container instance.
 By using the manual method, you were also able to customize the deployment further and to run task-based applications as part of a container run.

 ### Exercise 4: Clean up your subscription